 User – A user account with an active connection to the device

-The following are the entities which can be queried from SCCM 1810 CMPivot.
+The following are the entities that can be queried from SCCM 1810 CMPivot.
 Most of the WMI classes are included in the SCCM 1810 production version.
 Also, there are some other improvements:

 - CMPivot gives an option Save Favorite queries

 - On the Query Summary tab, select the count of Failed or Offline devices, and then choose the option to Create Collection.